AyoCodess/All-in-one-dashboard-fullstack-REACT/README.md

 ### #Note

 The hosted version will be front-end only.
 For that implementation, I have used local storage for the CRUD operations.

+## Considerations

+1. Move module API call functions in App.js into separate files.
+2. Consider context API or Redux if app grows to manage state more efficiently.
+There was no need to use context at the apps current complexity.

 ### My overall experience